jackrataty/Horse-Racing-Calculator/README.md

 I'm looking for other individuals like me who are just learning python and just learning how to navigate GitHub.

 In the real world I'm a racehorse breeder, owner and trainer.
 No I am not rich.
-I'm a struggling artist just like a musician, or philosophy major.
+I'm a struggling artist just like a musician, a actor or philosophy major.
 You can buy a horse to race fairly inexpensively, but the upkeep of a horse is pretty expensive.
 Several people own horses as pets, I just race mine.

 That said, I'm recovering from a leg injury and have used my downtime to learn python and GitHub.
 I love data and I love horseracing and I'd like to merge the two subjects together.